Universal Liouville action as a renormalized volume and its gradient flow: Introduction

-If $\g$ is a Weil--Petersson quasicircle, then we have $\tilde \Liouville (\g) \ge 4 V_R(\g)$. \end{thm} Let us comment briefly on the proof of this theorem.
+If $\g$ is a Weil--Petersson quasicircle, then $\tilde \Liouville (\g) \ge 4 V_R(\g)$. \end{thm} Let us comment briefly on the proof of this theorem.
 It is easy to check that when $\g$ is a circle, both sides of \eqref{eq:intro_main_eq} are zero.
-We show under regularity assumptions that the first variation of both sides are equal.
+Under regularity assumptions, we show that both sides' first variations are equal.
 The variation of $\tilde \Liouville$ was proved in \cite{TT06}, which we recall in Theorem~\ref{thm:S_1_first_variation}.
 The first variation of $V_R$ is more laborious since the Epstein--Poincar\'e surfaces are not compact and are immersed only almost everywhere.
 After administering appropriate truncation (where we make use of the regularity assumption), we re-derive the Schl\"afli formula which expresses the variation of $V_R$ in terms of the mean curvature $H$, the metric $\I$ and the second fundamental form $\II$ on Epstein surfaces (Theorem~\ref{thm:Schl\"afliformula} and Theorem~\ref{thm:schlafli_imm}, with some of the technical details in Section~\ref{gen-Schl\"afli}), then translate the variation formula into quantities defined directly on $\O, \O^* \subset \Chat$ (Theorem~\ref{thm:first_var_VR} and Corollary~\ref{cor:variation_VR_mu}).

-For a general Weil--Petersson quasicircle $\g$ we use an approximation by equipotentials (they are analytic curves and the universal Liouville action increases to that of $\g$).
+For a general Weil--Petersson quasicircle $\g$, we use an approximation by equipotentials (they are analytic curves, and the universal Liouville action increases to that of $\g$).
 We believe the identity \eqref{eq:intro_main_eq} also holds for a general Weil--Petersson quasicircle.
-However, our approximation argument only implies the inequality due to the lack of tightness for the volume between the Epstein--Poincar\'e surfaces, see Section~\ref{sec:approximation}.
+However, our approximation argument only implies the inequality due to the lack of continuity for the volume between the Epstein--Poincar\'e surfaces, see Section~\ref{sec:approximation}.

-The second topic of this work concerns the gradient descent flow of $\Liouville$ with respect to the Weil--Petersson metric.
+The second topic of this work concerns the gradient descent flow of $\Liouville$ for the Weil--Petersson metric.
 We proceed similarly as in Bridgeman--Brock--Bromberg \cite{bridgeman2021weilpetersson}.
-For $[\mu] \in T(1)$ we have a natural isomorphism $T_{[\mu]}T(1) \simeq \Omega^{-1,1}(\D^*)$.
+For $[\mu] \in T(1)$ there is a natural isomorphism between the tangent space $T_{[\mu]}T(1)$ and the space $\Omega^{-1,1}(\D^*)$ of harmonic Beltrami differentials on $\D^*$.

 \begin{thm} [See Theorem~\ref{thm:gradient}] The negative gradient of $\Liouville$ on $T_0(1)$ with respect to the Weil--Petersson metric is the vector field